-Postscript allows you to define your own global UTM parameters for campaigns and automations, as well as create your own custom UTM parameters.
+Postscript allows you to define your own global UTM parameters for campaigns, automations, and flows, as well as create your own custom UTM parameters.

 UTM parameters are snippets of code attached to the end of a URL that allow you to measure the effectiveness of digital marketing campaigns and pinpoint specific sources of traffic to your website.

 Specifying parameters, such as utm_campaign and utm_medium, enables you to generate very specific data points in Google Analytics.
 For example, by defining a custom parameter of utm_medium is SMS, you can view the amount of traffic generated by your SMS marketing efforts.